Southern Snowdonia Discovery Tour

 A day for you to explore the local area or to relax in the Country House

 Thursday: Aberdovey and Talyllyn

 A day of views, an estuary village, a railway and some walking.
 The village, Aberdyfi, merits a leisurely inspection.
 The railway, the Talyllyn, is one of the Great Little Trains of Wales.
-The walk at Dolgoch gives close up views of delightful waterfalls and the visit to remote, ruined Castell y Bere is in marked contrast to Harlech Castle.
+The walk at Dolgoch gives close up views of delightful waterfalls.
+See the remote, ruined Castell y Bere is in marked contrast to Harlech Castle.